About AIDSVu

 To protect the privacy of persons living with HIV infection, AIDSVu does not display rates and case counts for states and/or counties when one or more of the following suppression criteria are met:

-- Numerator (number of persons living with or newly diagnosed with HIV infection) is greater than zero and less than five at the county-level and/or the denominator (number of people in the county in that population group) is less than 100.
-If the overall county case count is greater than zero and less than five and/or the overall county population is less than 100, all data for the county are suppressed.
+- For populations ≥500,000, when the denominator (total number of people in the county in that population group) is less than 100.
+For populations <500,000, when the numerator (number of persons living with or newly diagnosed with HIV infection) is greater than zero and less than five and/or the denominator (total number of people in the county in that population group) is less than 100.
+If the overall county case count is suppressed, all data for the county are suppressed.

 - For breakdowns by sex at the county-level, if either the male or female rate and/or case count is suppressed because of the numerator/denominator thresholds mentioned in #1, both sex groups are suppressed to prevent indirect identification.